bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Project wide refactoring using *cfdo*
 -------------------------------------
-Historically it has been difficult to carry out multi-file substitutions in Vim.
-Many possibilities existed, some involving *argo*, others involving **sed**, but all were convoluted and none were elegant.
+Historically it has been awkward to carry out multi-file substitutions in Vim.
+Many possibilities exist, some involving *argo*, others involving **sed**, but all are convoluted and none are elegant.

 The new *cfdo* command is ideal for substituting, or refactoring in programmer speak, across multiple files.
-The *cfdo* command allows a normal mode command to be invoked on the files in the *quickfix* list.
+The *cfdo* command allows a normal mode command, such as a substitute, to be invoked only on the files in the *quickfix* list.

 Note, *cfdo* is only available in relatively recent versions of Vim or Neovim.
 Please upgrade to Vim 8 or the newest version of Neovim.